Colophon · v0.3 Third printing

 The Colophon template repository is a working example of the methodology — documenting itself in its own format.
 Fork it, rename it, keep what fits.

-$ gh repo create my-project --template Craft-Code-Systems/colophon
+$ gh repo create my-project --template ccsys/colophon